commentedout/commentedout.github.io/_posts/2020-04-09-comparing-string-java-cs.md

 In the above code snippet, JVM will maintain one 1 copy of "Hello World" in its pool of strings.
 Variables x,y and z will hold the reference to the same string object in the pool.
 This process is called Interning of String.

+Now lets get back to String comparison and see how String Interning affects it